keeganl/prospector/README.md

 <strong>Update - Keegan - 02/23/21</strong>

-I ran again and got acutal data instead of the nans.
+I ran again and got actual data instead of the nans.

 This data is in the `.quadratic` `.linear` and constant files.
 This is a readble version of the movielens.reg